c-valeria-mj/techBasics1-finalProject-valeriamj/README.md

 # techBasics1-finalProject-valeriamj
 This repository contains all files pertaining to my Final Project for the course Tech Basics 1 (SoSe2025)
+> Submitted on: Saturday, September 13th, 2025
+>
 # About the project:
 My aim is to make a small RPG/Dating Simulator game where the hero arrives to a new town to slay a monster and finds love along the way.